GeorgeSeif/Semantic-Segmentation-Suite/README.md

 - [Encoder-Decoder with skip connections based on SegNet](https://arxiv.org/abs/1511.00561).
 This network uses a VGG-style encoder-decoder, where the upsampling in the decoder is done using transposed convolutions.
 In addition, it employs additive skip connections from the encoder to the decoder.

+- [Mobile UNet for Semantic Segmentation](https://arxiv.org/abs/1704.04861).
+Combining the ideas of MobileNets Depthwise Separable Convolutions with UNet to build a high speed, low parameter Semantic Segmentation model.

 - [The One Hundred Layers Tiramisu: Fully Convolutional DenseNets for Semantic Segmentation](https://arxiv.org/abs/1611.09326).
 Uses a downsampling-upsampling style encoder-decoder network.
 Each stage i.e between the pooling layers uses dense blocks.
 In addition, it concatenated skip connections from the encoder to the decoder.

 - [RefineNet: Multi-Path Refinement Networks for High-Resolution Semantic Segmentation](https://arxiv.org/abs/1611.06612).
 A multi-path refinement network that explicitly exploits all the information available along the down-sampling process to enable high-resolution prediction using long-range residual connections.
 In this way, the deeper layers that capture high-level semantic features can be directly refined using fine-grained features from earlier convolutions.